 We have to learn to not constantly be on social media every single second.
 It’s not easy.
 Some of you might say your livelihood depends on it.
 Some of you say it’s the best way to keep in touch.
 I get it.
 Social media has its benefits but I find that not being on all the time helps me to relax.
 I can go hours, a day, a weekend without it.
 I’ll read.
 I’ll write.
 My mind will not be on what everyone is doing but on where I am and how I’m doing at the present moment.

 I think we need to learn to unplug once in a while and just be with ourselves.
 If not, you might find yourself unable to stop being captivated by the lives of others.
 We have to learn to focus on ourselves and solitude.
 Try it.
 Unplug for some time.

-To be realistic means to accept that we are all human.
-It is to accept that life presents challenges to everyone.
+We have to be realistic and accept that we are all human.
+This means that life presents challenges to everyone.
 It is to know that no one is immune to some form of pain or suffering.

-So though on the outside, someone else life might look perfect, it does not mean it is.
-It does not mean that person does not still have their own challenges.
+So though on the outside, someone’s life might look perfect, it does not mean it is.
+It does not mean that the person does not still have their own challenges.
 When we are going through a hard time, we think that no one else gets it.
 Everyone else is enjoying because we see them smiling.
-But that is not true because we are human and that means that life happens to us all.
+But that is not true because we are human and life happens to us all.
 In little or big ways, we fall, we hurt, we cry, we suffer.
 Life happens to us all.